Adding filters

 Steps:

-1. In the Shopify Search & Discovery app, go to Filters and then click Add filter.
+1. In the Shopify Search & Discovery app, go to Filters, and then click the filter that you want to rename.

 Filter values